winth03/n8n-nodes-minio/README.md

 5. Execute to get a list of all buckets

 #### Uploading a File
-1. Use an input node to provide file data
+1. Use an input node to provide binary file data
 2. Add the MinIO node
 3. Select **Object** as the resource
 4. Select **Put** as the operation
 5. Specify the bucket name and object name
-6. Configure the field name containing your file data
+6. Configure the field name containing your binary data

 #### Downloading a File
 1. Add the MinIO node
 2. Select **Object** as the resource
 3. Select **Get** as the operation
 4. Specify the bucket name and object name
-5. The file content will be available in the specified field
+5. The file content will be available as binary data in the specified field

 ### Tips
 - Use the **Exists** operations to check if buckets or objects exist before performing other operations
 - Presigned URLs are useful for providing temporary access to objects without exposing credentials
-- The **List** operations support filtering and pagination through MinIO's native features
+- All object operations work with binary data - ensure your input data is properly formatted
+- The node uses the official MinIO JavaScript SDK for reliable S3-compatible operations

 ## Resources